kingborehaha/DS-Gadget/README.md

 	* Does not change to correct color for covenant, even though correct value.
 I think the mtd gets changed on invasion
 	* Loaded from Resources/Systems/TeamConfigs.txt

-Can now get max upgrade items with a checkbox, instead of typing it in all the time
+* Can now get max upgrade items with a checkbox, instead of typing it in all the time

-Stats menu now has a checkbox to apply any changes to your character made while character is unloaded
+* Stats menu now has a checkbox to apply any changes to your character made while character is unloaded

+* Cleaned up Search Bar presentation and can now use Escape to clear search

+###  Prerelease 0.13):

 * Added saving stored positions to XML file which are loaded on DS Gadget Startup